Demerol: Uses, Side Effects, Addiction & Treatment

 Demerol is a semi-synthetic opioid-based painkiller.
 Most other opioids like morphine block pain messages from reaching the brain.
 Demerol, by contrast, targets the CNS (central nervous system), blocking feelings of pain by inducing euphoria.

 This medication is unsuitable for the treatment of chronic pain due to its abuse potential.
-American Pain Society reports that Demerol should no longer be prescribed for pain relief, especially in the over-65s.
+American Pain Society reports that Demerol should no longer be prescribed for severe pain relief, especially in the over-65s.

 If you are prescribed Demerol to alleviate acute pain, you should not use the opioid for more than two days.